badeggg/mock-api/README.md

 `ws-response.js` exporting a function which generate response at will.

 ##### Argument `triggerInfo`
-The function receives
-one argument `triggerInfo`, which contains infomation you may need to generate response.
+The exporting function receives one argument `triggerInfo`, which contains infomation you may need to generate response.
 `triggerInfo`:
 - `triggerName` { 'WS-OPEN' | 'WS-MESSAGE' | 'SELF-TRIGGER' }
 - `currentMessage` { null | String | Buffer }